Initial data for perturbed Kerr black holes on hyperboloidal slices: Introduction

-These initial data have been computed with a single domain pseudo-spectral method, which provides us with a rapid exponential convergence rate of the numerical solutions.
-This exponential fall-off is a strong indication that for the ACMC-slices the same regularity criteria hold as for strict CMC-slices\footnote{ It should be straightforward to apply the mathematical methods presented in \cite{Andersson:1993we},\cite{Andersson1994} to the more general ACMC-slices \cite{Andersson2013}.}.
-In a subsequent analysis, we study some physical properties of our initial data.
+In a post-processing analysis, we study some physical properties of our initial data.
 We first use an apparent horizon finder to check whether the numerical inner boundary corresponds, in fact, to the apparent horizon, i.e., whether our numerical boundary is the {\em outermost} marginally outer-trapped surface.
 As expected, this is the case for small perturbations around the original Kerr solution.
 However, stronger perturbations show a richer structure, with the formation of an apparent horizon that encloses the numerical inner boundary.
 We determine the deviation from the (unperturbed) Kerr solution by the study of mass and angular momentum multipoles that characterize the marginally outer-trapped surface.
 We find distinct differences with respect to the corresponding Kerr expressions, which confirms that our data describe perturbed rotating black holes (and not other different slices of the Kerr space-time).
-Finally, we compute the Bondi Mass of our slice and, together with the black-hole angular momentum, we probe some aspects in the standard picture of gravitational collapse (see \cite{Jaramillo:2011} for an overview).
-In particular, we extend the work from \cite{Dain2002} and demonstrate that, for our results, a stronger inequality for black-hole space-times in terms of the Bondi Mass is valid.
+Finally, we compute the Bondi Mass of our slice and, together with the black hole angular momentum, we look at some aspects in the standard picture of gravitational collapse (see \cite{Jaramillo:2011} for an overview).
+Specifically we probe some black hole inequalities that were conjectured with the assumption of the Weak Cosmic Censorship.
+In particular, Dain et al.~generalized in \cite{Dain2002} the Penrose inequality~\cite{Penrose73} in a way to include the black hole angular momentum.
+We extend their work and demonstrate that, for our results, a stronger inequality for black hole space-times in terms of the Bondi Mass is valid.

 The paper is organized as follows.
 In section \ref{sec:ACMC} we construct hyperboloidal ACMC-slices of the Kerr solution.
 Next, in section \ref{sec:constraint_equatins_compactified_hyperboloidal_slices} we discuss the constraint equations within the conformal transverse traceless decomposition and elaborate on regularity criteria valid at \scri.
 The inner boundary is the subject of section \ref{sec:MOTS}, while we present the conditioning as well as the description of the numerical treatment in section \ref{sec:Numeric}.
 In section \ref{sec:Results}, we provide exemplary results corresponding to strongly perturbed Kerr data as well as to weakly perturbed data with large rotation parameter.
 The physical properties of our initial data are presented in section \ref{sec:Physical}.
 We conclude in section \ref{sec:Discussion} with a discussion and a perspective of future work.
 The appendix contains the explicit form of the auxiliary function $A$ used in the coordinate transformation to obtain ACMC-slices (see \ref{sec:Appendix_A}), and a comparison between CMC-~and ACMC-slices in the Schwarzschild case (see \ref{sec:ACMC_CMC_Comparison}).